jpgmeyer/jpgmeyer.github.io/README.md

 ## Meetings

-My calendar is current, and I’m typically available for meetings from 8 a.m. to 7 p.m.
+My calendar is always current, and I’m typically available for meetings from 8 a.m. to 7 p.m.
 CET (2 a.m. to 1 p.m.
 ET).
 I can adjust for customer-facing meetings outside these hours when necessary.

-Written action items or summaries after meetings help me stay aligned.
+Written action items or summaries after meetings really help me stay aligned.

 ## Time management